LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

 printing mechanism.
 It provides an abstraction for the common task of asking a user a question and reading back its reply.
-By default, this mechanism writes the question, writes a prompt, and reads the answer from the current user input and output streams but allows both steps to be intercepted, filtered, rewritten, and redirected.
+By default, this mechanism writes the question, writes a prompt, and reads the answer using the current user input and output streams but allows all steps to be intercepted, filtered, rewritten, and redirected.
 Two typical examples are using a GUI dialog for asking questions and automatically providing answers to specific questions.